/10 min read

 decodeURIComponent("hello%20world%20%26%20goodbye")

-// Encode an entire URI (keeps structural chars intact)
+// Encode an entire URI while keeping URL structure intact

 encodeURI("https://example.com/path?q=hello world")